London Famous # 1: Charles Dickens

 He kept the Hampstead house until at least 1834, and died in a little attic bedroom at 76 Charlotte Street W1, from an attack of indigestion on 31 March 1837.

 There is a monument to Constable in St John's churchyard, Hampstead.

 London Famous # 3: William Bligh

-His wife meanwhile was still at Lambeth Road, and still in love with him.
-During August 1808 she sent cloths, newspapers and a letter that ends ... this box I hope you will receive safe with my most sincere and affectionate love.
+His wife meanwhile was still at Lambeth Road and still in love with him.
+During August 1808 she sent clothes, newspapers and a letter that ends ... this box I hope you will receive safe with my most sincere and affectionate love.
 The dear Children send their affectionate Duty - And I am, my dear Mr Bligh most sincerely your Elizabeth Bligh.

-17 Gough Square is best known as the house where Dr Johnson compiled his Dictionary, the task took eight years to complete, in the attic on the third floor, which stretched across the house.
-He had a pension from George 111 in 1760, and made the house a refuge for the homeless.
-Johnson's last home was at 8 Bolt Court (now demolished) he spent more time travelling up and down the country.
-London remained dear to him, for has he once said 'Sir when man is tired of London, he is tired of life, for there is in London all that life can afford'.
+17 Gough Square is best known as the house where Dr Johnson compiled his Dictionary.
+The task took eight years to complete.
+He worked in the attic on the third floor, which stretched across the house.
+He received a pension from George III in 1760 and made the house a refuge for the homeless.
+Johnson's last home was at 8 Bolt Court (now demolished).
+He spent more time travelling up and down the country.
+London remained dear to him, for as he once said, 'No, sir, when a man is tired of London, he is tired of life; for there is in London all that life can afford.'